-- SUNGLASSES with ultraviolet (UV) protection.
+MORE on Pg 2 \rightarrow

+- WATER BOTTLES (at least 2 liters total capacity).
+Any lightweight plastic bottle that does not leak will be OK.
+Empty Gatorade bottles are a cheap, easy way to go.
+Camelback hydration systems work as well. - DAY PACK, for carrying some warm clothing, food and water on day hikes from the base camp.
+Your school bookbag will be fine for this as long as you can wear it on your back.
+No messenger bags. - SUNGLASSES with ultraviolet (UV) protection.
 This is for your own safety!
-On a bright summer day you can burn your eyes as well as the rest of your skin. - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your glasses/sunglasses on your face or around your neck, not broken. - SUN HAT or BASEBALL CAP to keep the sun out of your eyes and off your face. - HEADLAMP.
+On a bright summer day you can burn your eyes as well as the rest of your skin. - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your glasses/sunglasses on your face or around your neck, not broken.

+SUN HAT OF BASEBALL CAP to keep the sun out of your eyes and off your face.

+HEADLAMP.
 A headlamp leaves your hands free for camp tasks.
 You'll need it for walking between dark buildings at night.